Indian media goes haywire with false claims on Balakot casualties using 'doctored clip of Pak ex-diplomat'

 The topic of the debate was ‘By using the vocabulary of the enemy (in this context “surgical strike”), is Pakistan making its own case weak?’.

-Zafar Hilaly begins to answer this question at around 4:17 minutes.
-At about 5:14 minutes he says (as translated in English), “What you did, India was an act of war.
+During the video clip at 4:17 minute, Zafar Hilaly begins to answer this question.
+At about 5:14 minutes he says, (as translated in English), “What you did, India was an act of war.
 By crossing the international boundary India committed an act of war in which they intended to kill at least 300 people.”

-The very next sentence at 5:29 minutes shows the diplomat stating that the Indian operation had failed — “Coincidentally, they [Pakistani people] did not die and India bombed a football field.”
+The very next sentence at 5:29 minutes of the video clip shows the diplomat stating that the Indian operation had failed — “Coincidentally, they [Pakistani people] did not die and India bombed a football field.”

 In fact, prior to the portion of the segment made viral, Hilaly was actually speaking about India’s intention to kill 300 on the Pakistani side.

-At about 4:30 minutes, he states, “It is said that your intention was to strike at a madrassa where 300 children were studying.
+At about 4:30 minutes of the video clip, he states, “It is said that your intention was to strike at a madrassa where 300 children were studying.
 This means that your intention was to kill 300 people.
 They were not there, this [information] was wrong, it [strike] did not happen so you threw your bomb at a football field.”

 From the video transcript, it becomes clear that at no point the Pakistani diplomat admitted that there were 300 casualties in the Balakot airstrike.